 The objective of risk management is to support the realisation of Atria’s strategy and the achievement of targets, to prevent unfavourable events from occurring and to safeguard business continuity.
-Atria’s risk management operations are guided by the Risk Management Policy, approved by the Board of Directors, which specifies risk management goals, principles, responsibilities and powers, together with the principles of risk assessment and reporting.
+Atria’s risk management operations are guided by the Risk Management Policy, approved by the Board of Directors and, where applicable, ISO 31000 and ISO 31010 standards.
+Risk Management Policy specifies risk management goals, principles, responsibilities and powers, together with the principles of risk assessment and reporting.

 Risk management at Atria is systematic and dynamic, and supports the continuous development of the organisation.
 It is based on a uniform model for risk identification, assessment and reporting in all business areas and Group administration, and forms an integral part of the annual planning process.
 In risk assessment, a risk management plan is drawn up for managing the risks identified.

 Atria defines risk as the effect of uncertainty on the company’s objectives.
 Risks can cause positive or negative deviations from theo bjectives.
 Risks may be caused by events within Atria, or by external conditions or events.
 For reporting purposes, Atria’s risks are divided into four categories: strategic risks, operational risks, liability risks and financial risks.

 The Board of Directors approves the Risk Management Policy and any changes to it, and supervises the implementation of the principles specified in the policy.
 The Group’s CEO is responsible for the appropriate organisation of risk management at Atria, and the CFO sees to the development of the risk management and risk reporting framework.